Book a demo

 Every t-shirt product in FastEditor's Product Hub is onboarded with the production specifications of leading decorators across Europe.
 When an order is placed, the production file meets the exact requirements of the facility receiving it — no reformatting, no manual adjustment.

-Decorator specs currently integrated include Texam, Lynka, Drukbaas, Brezo, Araco International, and BQS Textiles — covering screen printing, DTG, heat transfer, and embroidery (coming soon) across the major European decoration markets.
+Decorator specs currently integrated include Texam, Lynka, Drukbaas, Brezo, Araco International and BQS Textiles — covering screen printing, DTG and heat transfer across the major European decoration markets.
+Embroidery visualisation and DST file generation are in testing with our first partners.

 • Texam — production specs integrated